The Pike Place MarketFront – a 40-year Vision to Complete the Market Historic District

 - Multiple public art installations

-Construction will begin in spring 2015.
+Construction will begin in May 2015.
 The Pike Place Market PDA is currently negotiating leasing agreements for the new tenants in the commercial space, which will feature an on-site brewery and restaurant with views of Elliott Bay, among other artisan producers.To open prior to the final demolition of the Alaskan Way Viaduct, the project is scheduled for completion in 2016.